zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  that you are looking for.
 We often use that word when  we are going to attack that thing – we’re going to shoot that thing, that can also  be a target.
 “Target” has a couple of different meanings in English, so take a loo k at the Learning Guide for some more explanation on that.

 Gus says, “How will I be able to spot the target?”
 Shir ley says, “Here’s a picture.
 He’s usually in the yard in the afternoons.”
 The “yard”  here refers to the back or the front of the house where there is grass.
 We talk about the “front yard” and the “back yard.”
-The front yard is the space in front o f your house that is part of your property, and the back yard is the space behind it.
+The front yard is the space in front of your house that is part of your property, and the back yard is the space behind it.

 Gus says, “You want me to kill a dog?!”
 Shirley has given him a picture of the target, and the target is a dog that she wants to have killed.
 Shirley says, “Right, he’s my neighbor’s dog and he keeps me up every night.
 Is that a problem?” meaning are you okay with that, does that mean you don’t  want to kill him for me.
 Gus says, “You bet it is,” meaning yes, it is a problem.  “ Who do you think I am?” meaning what kind of person do you think I am.
 “Peop le are disposable, but dogs?
 They’re a man’s best friend.”
 Something that is “disposable” is something that you can throw it away.
 Usually we use this word to t alk about a thing, something you use once and then you throw it away, or som ething that is very inexpensive and cheap.
 He says that people are disposable,  meaning well, it’s okay to get rid of people but not dogs.
 He says they’re man’s best friend, which is an old expression: “A dog is a man’s best friend.”